COVID-19 Sliced Through Quinceañera Plans Before Young Latinas Could Slice Their Cake

 I suppose I’ll have a dieciséiseñera (dieciséis means “sixteen”)?

-My birthday is in December, but since I was planning quince on a modest budget, the party was going to be in the backyard in the fall because it’d be too cold in the winter months.
+My birthday is in December, but since I was planning a quince on a modest budget, the party was going to be in the backyard in the fall because it’d be too cold in the winter months.

-My theme was going to be “a night under the stars because I love space.
+My theme was going to be “a night under the stars” because I love space.
 Everything was going to be navy and silver.
 Everything was going to be perfect.

 I also had my court mostly planned and had even asked a few of my friends already to be in it, but now I’m not friends with some of them.
 Talk about awkward.